Didarganj Yakshi

 The Didarganj Yakshi (or Didarganj Chauri Bearer; दीदारगंज यक्षी) is one of the finest examples of very early Indian stone statues.
-It used to be dated to the 3rd century BCE, as it has the fine Mauryan polish associated with Mauryan art.
-But this is also found on later sculptures and it is now usually dated to approximately the 2nd century CE, based on the analysis of shape and ornamentation, or the 1st century CE.
+It used to be dated to the 3rd century BCE, as it has the fine Mauryan polish associated with Mauryan art, but another Yakshi is also found but without polish so it is also dated to approximately the 2nd century CE, based on the similarity of analysis of shape and ornamentation, or the 1st century CE.
 The treatment of the forelock in particular is said to be characteristically Kushan.

 The sculpture is now in the Bihar Museum in Patna, Bihar, India, close to where it was found in 1917.
 Patna, as Pataliputra, was also the Mauryan capital.